fmalina/revisions-blocl/activism/sosalternativestocapitalismworld.md

 present are simply evidence of the sacrifices we make on the altar of some eventual salvation.

-Yet somehow it is always those who don’t have to make sacrifices who demand them of others.
+Yet somehow it is always those who don't have to make sacrifices who demand them of others.

 Meanwhile, inequality grows and hundreds of millions across the world barely